 1) Get changed

-However, we involve the boys when we can with things like washing the car, mopping the floor (for some reason this is a fan favorite), and setting the table (sometimes).
+We also involve the boys when we can with things like washing the car, mopping the floor (for some reason this is a fan favorite), and setting the table (sometimes).
 As they get older, we add on more, and make the previous responsibilities more independent.
 Kelly and I have different mindsets a little bit.
 She may be guilty of overly helping the boys with the chores, and for good reason: We will be late for something, etc. However, I will leave the kids to do the work and they will handle the consequences: being late, not enough time for movie night, etc. So the two of us end up stepping on each others toes sometimes here.
 That’s ok as long as you communicate about the larger familial needs before or after and reset.

 The Benefits of Chores for Kids